ClinicalGraphics/keyring-pybridge/README.md

 #### Example: keycmd installation

-If you're using pyenv, you should first `pyenv activate keycmd`, before running the next command.
+If you've followed the (pyenv installation instructions for keycmd](https://github.com/ClinicalGraphics/keycmd#pyenv-installation), you should start by activating the virtual environment where you installed keycmd.
+If you followed the instructions to the letter, `pyenv activate keycmd` should be the right command.
+If you don't use pyenv, you can skip this step.

+The next step is `pip install keyring-pybridge`.

 Don't forget to `pyenv deactivate` when you're done.

-Assuming you've installed keycmd globally, just `pip install keyring-pybridge` should be sufficient.
+If you don't use pyenv, you can skip this step.

 Now you can use keycmd in WSL with Windows Credential Manager! 🏎️